The application form

 Do not start late

-The timeframe between the application system opening and the submission deadline is a little under three weeks - so please make full use of this period, do not leave things until the last minute!
+The timeframe between the application system opening and the submission deadline is two weeks - so please make full use of this period, do not leave things until the last minute!

 It is important to ensure that you will have adequate access to a computer with an internet connection over the application period.